Rangitoto College: Recent principals

 In mid-2005, principal Allan Peachey stood down in order to stand as a National Party candidate for election to Parliament.
 Alison Cleland took over as principal in the interim.
 As a result of Peachey's election as the Member of Parliament for the Tamaki electorate, David Hodge, a former student at Rangitoto College, was appointed as Principal in 2006, but left in 2017.
-Patrick Gale is the current principal.
+Patrick Gale was the principal until he left to become the headmaster of King's College, in late 2025.
+Peter Morton served as acting principal until Greg Thornton, principal of Cambridge High School, was hired to be the next principal of Rangitoto College.
+Thornton, a previous student, assumed the role on April 20th, 2026.

 Facilities

 Auditorium

-The Rangitoto College Auditorium has a seating capacity of 960 people and is equipped with audiovisual and lighting systems, making it suitable for a wide range of events.
+The Rangitoto College Auditorium has a seating capacity of 960 people and is equipped with audiovisual and lighting systems.
 The auditorium also has a stage with backstage facilities for performers, including dressing rooms and storage space.

 Library

-The Rangitoto College Library is a facility that offers a wide range of resources and services to support students and staff in their academic pursuits.
-The library has a collection of books, magazines, journals, and online resources, including e-books and databases.
+The Rangitoto College Library is a facility that has a collection of books, magazines, journals, and online resources, including e-books and databases.As of December 2025, a new library and technology building is being built.